-Join our team as a volunteer in the office or in the field!
+Join our team in the office or in the field!
 Our Fellowship Program offers an excellent opportunity for professional development that provides valuable insights into a nonprofit-sector career.

-Save The Bay’s Fellowship Program enlists volunteers to provide critical professional support in our office and at restoration sites while gaining hands-on experience and individual mentorship.
-Fellows must commit to working 20–24 hours a week throughout each 12- to 16-week session.
-These are unpaid volunteer positions, though Save The Bay does provide transportation reimbursements.
+Save The Bay’s Fellowship Program provides critical professional support in our office and at restoration sites as well as hands-on experience and individual mentorship.
+Fellows must commit to working 20 hours a week throughout each 6 – 12 month session.
+These are paid contract positions at $15 per hour.

 Fellows are selected on a variety of criteria, including interests, education, experience, and knowledge in environmental studies, local government, restoration science, community engagement, communications, fundraising, and enthusiasm for San Francisco Bay.
 Fellows participate in a field-planting day, all-staff meetings, and any staff appreciation events offered during their Session.

 Save The Bay reserves the right to fill fellowship positions before the application deadline passes.
-We offer fellowships in the following departments:
+We offer fellowships in the following departments, click the titles below for the full job description:

 Dive into online advocacy, social media, and creative writing with our talented Communications team.
 You’ll gain valuable experience, along with real-world communications skills on popular platforms including WordPress and Salesforce.